gabrielcuvillier/arxwasm/README.md

 ## How to Build

-Building consist in cross-compilation of Arx Libertatis and its dependencies to the Native Client platform, by using the NaCl SDK (providing Toolchain and Pepper API), the Naclports project (providing Native Client ports of most of the required dependencies), and obviously this fork of the Arx Libertatis project.
+Building consist in cross-compilation of Arx Libertatis and its dependencies to the Native Client platform, by using the NaCl SDK (providing toolchain and Pepper API), the Naclports project (providing ports of most of the required dependencies), and obviously this fork of the Arx Libertatis project.

-As usual with cross-compilation, the most difficult part is to correctly install the prerequisites (SDK, dependencies, etc.).
+As usual with cross-compilation, the most difficult part is to correctly install and setup the prerequisites (SDK, project dependencies, etc.)!

 So, here we go:

 ### Software Prerequisites

 #### 1) Operating System

-I tested building with the following Linux distributions that are known to work: Ubuntu 12.04 LTS, Ubuntu 14.04 LTS, and Debian 8.
+Building have been tested with the following Linux distributions: Ubuntu 12.04 LTS, Ubuntu 14.04 LTS, and Debian 8.

 Note that Debian 7 is not working due to an outdated GNU libc (the NaCl SDK needs at least 2.15)

-I did not tested building on Windows or Mac OS X. Feel free to share experience on this!
+I did not test building on Windows and Mac OS X. Feel free to share experience on this.

-#### 2) Install the NaCl SDK
+#### 2) The NaCl SDK

 The NaCl SDK provide the core toolchains for NaCl and PNaCl (compiler, linker, standard header and libraries), as well as Pepper API headers and libraries.

 Here are the basic steps to install the SDK.
-More detailed information may be found here: http://developer.chrome.com/native-client/sdk/download
+More information may be found here: http://developer.chrome.com/native-client/sdk/download

-* Check you have the following packages installed: python2.7, make, binutils, and libc6:i386
+* The following packages needs to be installed: python 2.7, make, binutils, libc6:i386, libstdc++6:i386

+        $ sudo apt-get install python2.7 make binutils libc6:i386 libstdc++6:i386

-      The last one is required if your distribution is 64 bits.
-Note that Debian x86_64 needs some specific steps to install x86 packages.
-Check on the web for "debian multiarch" for more info on this.
+      The last one is only required if your distribution is based on a 64-bit architecture.

+      Note that Debian 64-bit will require some additional steps to be able to install 32-bit packages.
+Check on the web for "debian multiarch" for more information on this.

 * Download the NaCl SDK: http://developer.chrome.com/native-client/sdk/download
 * Unzip nacl_sdk.zip